-It’s a hedonistic take on the holiday season and a far, far cry from anything you’d find at Nuremberg’s famous Christkindlmarkt or Cologne’s stunning Dom Markt—or, really, any Christmas market in Europe.
-But what it lacks in sanctity, it makes up for in sin, because (at least in the neighborhood St. Pauli) you can’t have one without the other.
+It’s a hedonistic take on the holiday season, and a far cry from anything you’d find at Heidelberg’s Weihnachtsmarkt or Cologne’s stunning Dom Markt.
+But what it lacks in sanctity, it makes up for in sin, because—at least in the St. Pauli neighborhood—you can’t have one without the other.

-“The visitors don’t just get hot from the mulled wine,” said event organizer Jochen Bohnsack in an interview ahead of the first ever rendition.
-According to Bohnsack, the goal was to create a Christmas market that fit the personality of the St. Pauli region in Hamburg.
+“The visitors don’t just get hot from the mulled wine,” said event organizer Jochen Bohnsack in an interview ahead of the first ever rendition in 2006.
+The goal was to create a Christmas market that fit the personality of the St. Pauli area in Hamburg.

 “Here, even Santa Claus and the child of Christ can live out their sexuality,” added Hamburg’s cult drag queen Olivia Jones.
 And it doesn’t seem much has changed since its opening, beyond growing larger and larger each year.

-Santa Pauli isn’t the only unique Christmas Market in the city.
-There’s also a doggie market (closed this year, sadly, but usually on the docket), and even an entire Winter Pride calendar complete with plenty of glühwein, DJs, and local LGBTQ+ organizations sharing their stories and collecting donations.
+Santa Pauli isn’t the only unique Christmas Market in the city, either.
+In previous years, there's been a doggie market, and there’s even an entire month-long Winter Pride Xmas Market in artsy St. Georg, complete with plenty of glühwein, DJs, and local LGBTQ+ organizations sharing their stories and collecting donations.

 But here at the XXXmas market, the entrance sign reads: “Welcome to Hamburg’s Hottest Christmas Market.”
-“Hot” it is not—not from a climate perspective nor from a fleshy, Miami standpoint.
-You won’t find much bare skin among the crowds of giggling Germans wearing their thick jackets and pom-pom hats while cupping mulled wine.
-Aside from the compromising depictions of Santa that’d only embarrass Mrs. Claus and the elves, the atmosphere is, much like the other Christmas markets dotted across Hamburg, entirely jolly.
+Hot it is not—not from a climate perspective nor from a fleshy, Miami standpoint.
+You won’t find much bare skin among the crowds of giggling Germans wearing their thick jackets and pom-pom hats while cupping warm mulled wine.
+Aside from the compromising depictions of Santa that’d only embarrass Mrs. Claus and the elves, the atmosphere is, much like the other Christmas markets dotting Hamburg, entirely jolly.

-It’s a vibe that has existed in this area since the 1600s, when sailors came here in search of entertainment after their months at sea.
-Up sprouted bars, clubs, cafes, theaters, bordellos, you name it.
+The friskiness dates back to the 1600s, when sailors came here in search of entertainment after their months at sea.
+Up sprouted bars, clubs, cafes, theaters, bordellos, and other dens of sin.
 You could find burlesque shows, circus performances, classical music concerts, and operas.
-Centuries later, by the 1960s, musicians and artists found refuge along the streets, which served as inspiration for The Beatles (who briefly lived here), and songs by The Police, Elvis Costello, Van Morrison, Tom Waits, the list goes on.